NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 generated using specifically set configuration options, like the `type` property in the `goal.target` and `specific_interactable_objects` options.
 Useful if you want to avoid randomly generating additional objects of the same shape as a configured goal target.
-Default: None
+Default: no excluded shapes

 Simple Example:
 ```